Lietreum/MESAN/README.md

 ### 📜 Documentation
-- Component Documentation: Use JSDoc comments.
+- Component Documentation: Use JSDoc comments if you want.
   ```tsx
   /
     Button component for user actions.